benjycov/exo_pool/README.md

 - **Diagnostic Information**: View hardware configuration (e.g., PH, ORP, VSP support) and status (e.g., Error State, Authentication Status, Connected) in the device info page.
 - **Dynamic Device Info**: Displays Serial Number and Software Version, updated periodically.

+## Compatibility

+Should work with any Zodiac Exo pool system, confirmed to work with:

+- Exo IQ LS (with Dual-link ORP & PH, and Zodiac VSP pump)
+- ???
+Let me know what you get it working with!